thequinneffect/comp3331/labs/lab04/report.md

 # Q8

 *What is the throughput (bytes transferred per unit time) for the TCP connection (explain how you calculated this value)?
-**the last ACK value is 164091 (relative), meaning approximately 164000 bytes were transferred.
-This took 7.59 seconds approx according to the timestamp of the last packet.
-Hence the throughput it approximately 164000/7.6 = 21,578 bytes/sec, and hence 21kb/sec**
+**the last ACK value is 164091 (relative), meaning 164000 bytes were transferred (minus 1 to account for the 1 ACK consumed in the 3 way handshake).
+This took 5.45 - 0.02 = 5.43 seconds i.e. time of last data packet minus time of first data packet not including handshake setup and disconnect packets.
+Hence the throughput was approximately 164000/5.43 = 30,202.57 bytes/sec or ~30kb/s**